ahuigo/ahuigo.github.io/post/go/go-array-slice.md

 		fmt.Printf("index=%d, %d\n", i, v)
 	}

-> range is not reference!
+> range is not reference! range 会复制对象

 ### skip range index
 You can skip the index or value by assigning to _.